Jigchu/Math-trainer/README.md

 **If you want to find out more about the family of `getopts`, you should visit the Linux man pages.
 Here is the [link](https://linux.die.net/man/3/getopt_long)**

+The last part of getting the options is actually getting the options themmselves.